IstoraMandiri/app-dump/README.md

 * Specific query backup (in JSON format, eg `{"deleted":false}`)

-:exclamation: I have experienced an issue with large grid-fs collections being restored while writes are occuring.
-This is being looked in to.
-In the meantime use `mongodump` for mission critical operations.

-:warning: Restoring a backup will destroy existing data.

-:thumbsup: Works on meteor.com hosting

 ## What's wrong with [`hitchcott:backup-restore`](https://github.com/hitchcott/meteor-backup-restore/)?

 It doesn't work with the meteor.com deployment servers because it requires MongoDB to be installed on the host system.